collinc97/yardsale/README.md

 ## Usage

-This project is currently only availibe to be deployed locally
+This project is currently only available to be deployed locally
 ###Dependencies

 1. Node.js